ga-wdi-boston/wdi_1_ruby_hw_objects_rental_app/README.md

 - Hashes & Arrays
 - Blocks
 - OOP
-- Multi-file project (require_relative)

 ###Objectives:
 - Practice creating and initializing objects

 ###Activity:
-As a class, you will be creating an app that models the rental process.
+You will be creating an app that models the rental process.
 The premise is that "Owners of buildings can rent apartments to potential tenants".
-This app should be created using a code-along style.

-* Ask students "What types of objects might you have in an app that manages rentals?"
+* "What types of objects might you have in an app that manages rentals?"
   * Settle on a list that includes building, person, and apartment
-* Ask students "What types of things will each of these do (verbs)?
+* "What types of things will each of these do (verbs)?
 Or what will define them (nouns)?
 And what type will each be?"

 |Building - attribute|type|
 |:----------|:-----------|